skellis46/slipbox/improvisation and the threshold of the self.md

 intriguing she writes of contemplating how:

 > That moment of wavering while contemplating how, exactly, to execute an action already deeply known, belies the presence of improvised action.[@foster-2003-taken p.4]

+- Foster also discussed the middle voice of "shit happens" (nonactive / nonpassive voicing)

 ### review of work in other disciplines re the threshold